nook-io/python-yapily/docs/ApiError.md

 # ApiError

-Provides details of the error that has occured.
+Provides details of the error that has occurred.

 ## Properties
 Name | Type | Description | Notes